dreispt/anygrate/README.rst

 The different internal steps are:

- - exporting CSV from the old database
+ - Exporting CSV from the old database
  - Transforming CSV to match the target database
+ - Detect data existing in the target DB with discriminators
- - Postprocessing CSV files to fix some data links
+ - Postprocessing CSV files to fix foreign keys
- - reinjecting into OpenERP
+ - Reinjecting into OpenERP
- - updating possible pre-existing data with incoming data
+ - Updating possible pre-existing data with incoming data

 The transformation of CSV files is done using a mapping file written in Yaml:

-TODO: mapping example with different scenario (splitting lines, generating new ids, modifying output, etc.)
+TODO: mapping example with different scenario (splitting lines, generating new ids, modifying output, defining discriminators, etc.)

 Contribute
 ==========